continuous-integration/drone/push Build is passing Details

 $ format-novel manuscript.docx

-This assumes the document already contains a single title page.
+This assumes the document already contains a single title page, which is skipped for formatting purposes.
 It applies the following formatting, modifying the file in-place:

 - apply double spacing